MineInAbyss/Emojy/README.md

 ## Setup
 1. Download the latest version of Emojy
 2. Put it in `server/plugins` and start your server
-3. Add your emotes and gifs to config.yml, the bare minimum it needs is the `id: emoteid`
+3. Add your emotes to `emotes.yml` and gifs to `gifs.yml`, the bare minimum it needs is the `id: emoteid`
 4. Add all your emote textures inside `/plugins/Emojy/textures` and gifs inside `/plugins/Emojy/gifs`
 5. Restart your server or run `/emojy reload` to reload the config
 6. Copy the generated resourcepack from `/plugins/Emojy/pack.zip` to your resourcepack folder